News logging - Licenses for foreigners.

 Some other issues are / will be solved:

-- There will be a possibility for a fast license application, meaning apply before noon and pick up the license in the afternoon.
 There will be some 'reasonable' increase of the fee, but it means incoming / temporary performers don't need to wait anymore for a week (or sometimes longer) before they can work.

 - The use of amplified music will be allowed within workable limits, like maximum sound level and maximum time.